ITISFoundation/osparc-simcore/packages/director-sdk/python/docs/UsersApi.md

 from simcore_director_sdk.rest import ApiException from pprint import pprint

-# create an instance of the API class
+# Create an instance of the API class
 api_instance = simcore_director_sdk.UsersApi()
-service_type = computational # str | The service type:   * computational - a computational service   * interactive - an interactive service  (optional)
+service_type = 'computational' # str | The service type:   * computational - a computational service   * interactive - an interactive service  (optional)

 try:
     # Lists available services in the oSparc platform